 If you’re planning on hosting a luau this summer, these Twice Baked Sweet Potato Boats with a Tropical Touch would be the perfect thing to serve alongside a nice Hawaiian Pulled Pork BBQ Sandwich for the Slow Cooker from Six Sisters Stuff, and maybe The Best Ever Tropical Fruit Salad from The Slow Roasted Italian.

-And for dessert, I have a few cookie ideas for you that I served our guests a few years ago when my husband and I threw our big backyard Pig Roast/Luau.
-This was by far one of the best parties we’d ever thrown, so it’s fun for me to relive it all again by sharing the photos.
-I sure hope you don’t mind…I wish you could have been there!
+This luau was by far one of the best parties we’d ever thrown, so it’s fun for me to relive it all again by sharing the photos.
+I sure hope you don’t mind.
+I wish you could have been there!

 - 4 medium sweet potatoes cooked until fork tender and cooled slightly.